Food & Beverage Industry Standards

 Your certification will be subject to an ongoing surveillance and re-certification program which will require further on-site activity.

-It should be noted that one unannounced visit is mandated for FSSC 22000 version 4.
+It should be noted that one unannounced visit is mandated for FSSC 22000 version 4.1.
 You can choose to have both surveillance audits unannounced, but initial and recertification activities will always be announced.

 At NQA, we are dedicated to providing clients with value for their investment.
 When you choose NQA as your accredited third-party certification body, you will have the support you need to stay on top of food and beverage industry certification requirements.
 Our world-class technical support and competitive rates set us apart.